bauhuasbadguy/Twofish_encryption/README.md

 <image src = './Twofish_encryption_structure_V2.png' width="600px;"></image>
 </p>

-In this diagram you can see the subkeys K<sub>0-3</sub> being used as an initial whiteining step as the 128 bit input is broken into 4, 32 bit blocks.
+In this diagram you can see the subkeys K<sub>0-3</sub> being used as an initial whitening step as the 128 bit input is broken into 4, 32 bit blocks.
 Then the left hand side words are put through h blocks with the S vector resulting in two 32 bit words which are crossed with one another in a PHT block which uses modulo addition to combine them.
 The results are then modulo added to the subkeys K<sub>2r+8</sub> and K<sub>2r + 9</sub> where r is the round number.
 The results from this are XORed with segments from the right hand side of the word after a ROL by one bit is applied to word R<sub>3</sub>.
 Once the XOR is done a ROR by one bit is applied to R<sub>2</sub> and the left and right sides are swaped around so that the next round may begin.
 The encryption function is applied 16 times before a final swap to undo the swap of the final round and the output is whitened using the subkeys K<sub>4-7</sub>.
 The resulting 4, 32 bit words are then recombined and returned as the encrypted block.

 ### Decryption ###